Rarelo/Rarelos-automation-scripts/README.md

 Linux Features

 1) Automatically create new firefox profiles along with .desktop shortcuts in /usr/share/applications
-2) Automatically creates a shortcut based on your desired name in /usr/share/applications but does require you to input the file directory exactly into the =Exec line of the shortcut for it to work.
+2) Automatically creates a shortcut based on your desired name in /usr/share/applications but does require you to input the file directory exactly into the =Exec line of the shortcut file for it to work.

 ## Instructions